 No matter.
 Before boarding a plane for Tokyo, Mitchell said she had a feeling she’d be strong in club throw.

 Turns out, she was right.
-And she’ll return to Georgia Tech with a sliver medal to prove it.
+And she’ll return to Georgia Tech with a silver medal to prove it.